All Episodes

 Trump's making his stuff in China.

-Trump's importing his stuff all over the caller wants Trump to say, well, yeah, the only way I can do it and stay in business because in NAFTA.
+Wants Trump to say, well, yeah, the only way I can do it is stay in business because of NAFTA, because Bill Clinton signed NAFTA.

 And we have to move our jobs overseas in order to be able to make a profit.

-Which means you you you uh appear to be worried about this, that this Hillary ad might be effective because it's pointing out uh hypocrisy and all that.
+Trump to come back and say, which means you appear to be worried about this, that this Hillary ad might be effective because it's pointing out hypocrisy and all that.

-So well, Trump will have an answer for it at some point.
+So, well, Trump will have an answer for it at some point.

-Uh I got look at your call came at the wrong time.
+Your call came at the wrong time.

 I'm out of time.